Victoria Furtună: Greater Moldova Party

-On 23 August, the PMM's registration application for the 2025 parliamentary election was rejected.
-According to the CEC, the party's list of candidates did not meet the legal gender criterion because, following the exclusion from the list of a person convicted of domestic violence, which made the person ineligible for being included as a candidate, the list no longer met the minimum quota of candidates from each gender required by law, invalidating the party's registration application.
-Furtună reacted by stating that she was not informed in time and that the situation were intentional "tendentious" actions by the CEC towards "a patriotic party", pledging that she would appeal the decision.
-On 26 August, the Central Court of Appeal ruled that the CEC would have to re-examine the PMM's registration application.
-On 30 August, the Supreme Court of Justice (CSJ) overturned this decision and confirmed the CEC's exclusion of the party from the election, but the CSJ then rejected the CEC's appeal and confirmed the Central Court of Appeal's decision on 3 September, with the CEC registering the PMM in the election two days later with the reservation of excluding the party again if it did not modify its list to comply with the gender quota.

 On 26 September, two days before the parliamentary election, the CEC annulled the registration of the PMM and of its list of candidates, excluding the party from the election.
-The justification included that the party benefited from illegal foreign funding and that it promoted the interests of a foreign state; the CEC also stated that it would request the Ministry of Justice to limit the activity of the party.
-The decision followed a complaint by the European Social Democratic Party (PSDE)'s leader Tudor Ulianovschi after investigations by Moldovan newspapers Ziarul de Gardă and NordNews that showed the mobilization of the Russian NGO Evrazia's network in support of the PMM (and also the Patriotic Electoral Bloc and Alternative).
-After receiving information from the SIS and other institutions, the CEC determined that there existed suspicions of the party's illegal funding and of connections with formations created by Shor, with the CEC also noting Furtună's sanctioned status in the EU for destabilizing actions against Moldova.
-Furtună suggested she would appeal the decision, accused the members of the CEC of carrying out an order from the government and of "persecuting" and "quarreling" with her party and filed a series of recusal requests against some members of the institution which were rejected.

-On 30 September, the Ministry of Justice sent a request to the Central Court of Appeal to limit the PMM's activity for 12 months over illegal funding of the party and its "succession" from the unconstitutional Șor Party.
-The Court limited the party's activity on 2 October as a precautionary measure until a final verdict was made on its case.
+This was on the grounds and under the suspicions that the party benefited from illegal foreign funding, that it held connections with formations created by Shor and that it promoted the interests of a foreign state, with the CEC having taken this decision after receiving information from the SIS and other institutions.
+The CEC also noted Furtună's sanctioned status in the EU for destabilizing actions against Moldova.
+In response, Furtună suggested she would appeal the decision, accused the members of the CEC of carrying out an order from the government and of "persecuting" and "quarreling" with her party and filed a series of recusal requests against some members of the institution which were rejected.
+Later, on 30 September, the Ministry of Justice sent a request to the Central Court of Appeal to limit the PMM's activity for 12 months over illegal funding of the party and its "succession" from the unconstitutional Șor Party, which happened on 2 October as a precautionary measure until a final verdict was made on the party's case.